Expression Prompt Collaboration Transformer for Universal Referring Video Object Segmentation

-\textbf{Audio Encoder.} As mentioned above, the existing method~\cite{pan2022wnet} encounters difficulties in extracting speech features and aligning them with visual features.
-Specifically, during the process of extracting raw acoustic features following~\cite{bouchakour2018mfccs}, the network fails to extract the necessary crucial features in a learnable manner.
-All the information, including noise, in the audio, is indiscriminately fed into the network, leading to undesirable inductive biases and imprecise results of referred object localization.
-Accordingly, given a referring audio $\mathcal{A}\in \mathbb{R}^{S}$ with $S$ samples, with the designed shallow layers, we extend the transformer-based HuBERT~\cite{hsu2021hubert} pre-trained on large amounts of unlabelled data to extract hidden units acoustic embeddings $\mathcal{F}_a\in\mathbb{R}^{C\times L_a}$.
+\textbf{Audio encoder.} Existing methods, such as Wnet~\cite{pan2022wnet}, have difficulties extracting audio features and aligning them with visual features.
+Specifically, during the process of extracting raw acoustic features following~\cite{bouchakour2018mfccs}, the network fails to extract the necessary and critical features in a learnable manner.
+The network's induction biases and imprecise object localization results are due to the indiscriminate input of all audio information, including noise.~\cite{pan2022wnet} Accordingly, given a reference audio $\mathcal{A}\in \mathbb{R}^{S}$ with $S$ samples, we extend the Transformer-based HuBERT~\cite{hsu2021hubert} with the designed shallow layers to extract hidden units acoustic embeddings $\mathcal{F}_a\in\mathbb{R}^{C\times L_a}$, where $L_a$ denotes the length of the audio features.
 On the one hand, unifying the features dimensions $C$ of different categories of expressions facilitates subsequent joint processing of both modalities.
-On the other hand, by fine-tuning the learnable pre-trained backbone, we efficiently extract crucial features from the speech cues.
+On the other hand, by fine-tuning the learnable, pre-trained backbone, we efficiently extract crucial features from the audio cues.